Battles of Mazar-i-Sharif (1997–1998): Taliban counter-attack, Dostum returns (September–December 1997)

 4 months after their defeat, the Taliban once again advanced towards Mazar in early September 1997.
 When they captured the town of Tashqurghan on 7 September, panic broke out in Mazar.
-At that point, Dostum returned from exile in Turkey, rallied the Uzbek troops loyal to him and started attacking Malik's forces.
+At that point, Dostum returned from exile in Turkey, rallied the Uzbek troops loyal to him, and started attacking Malik's forces.
 The Taliban laid siege to Mazar for 23 days.
 Looting and killings by both Malik's and Dostum's forces was reported.
-The Taliban were driven back to Kunduz, but along the way they raided several villages and killed at least 86 civilians.
+The Taliban were driven back to Kunduz, but along the way, they raided several villages and killed at least 86 civilians.
 At least 70 Shia Hazaras were massacred by the Taliban in the village of Qazil Abad south of Mazar, perhaps hundreds more.
 A survivor recounted that "some had their throats slit, while others were skinned alive."

 When the Taliban had retreated from Mazar, the city was taken over by Hazara militias, and Dostum was unable to reclaim his capital; he therefore set up his base in Sheberghan, the capital city of the Jowzjan Province to the west.
 In order to discredit Malik and win back his supporters, Dostum exposed the atrocities Malik had committed against the Taliban prisoners of war by unearthing 20 mass graves in the Dash-te-Laili desert near Sheberghan.
 (Note that Dostum's forces themselves are accused of having committed a similar massacre against Taliban POWs three years later in December 2001 in the same area, see Dasht-i-Leili massacre).
 Dostum offered the Taliban help to retrieve the bodies, called for a UN investigation (which soon began) and released about 200 Taliban prisoners as a gesture of goodwill.
 Dostum gradually reasserted his leadership over Junbish and regained control of the northern provinces outside the city of Mazar-i-Sharif, and eventually defeated Malik and forced him to escape to Iran in December 1997.

 By the end of 1997, all factions in the Afghan Civil War had engaged in ethnic and religious cleansing and massacres against each other.
 Although the main ethnic divide was between Pashtuns (led by the Taliban) and non-Pashtuns (formally united in the Northern Alliance), the latter also engaged in large-scale violence against each other in episodes of ethno-religion-based infighting.
 The recent battles created more than 750,000 new refugees from around the areas of Mazar, the Herat front and Kabul, while foreign powers increased material support for their proxies inside Afghanistan.
-The United Nations were unsuccessful in trying to mediate towards peace negotiations.
+The United Nations were unsuccessful in trying to mediate peace negotiations.
 Humanitarian aid organisations were increasingly forced to abandon Afghanistan as warring parties attacked them for no reason, or in the case of the Taliban because the aid workers applied or demanded equal treatment and care for women.
 The Taliban saw gender equality as un-Islamic, and responded with rising hostility to aid agencies.
 This had the effect of significantly reducing Western financial aid for humanitarian relief.